jekyll/minima/docs/development.md

 Therefore rather than using split pieces, we use the full path (a, then a/b then a/b/c) to find the index files.

 Each piece of the breadcrumb pieces needs a bigger slice to build a URL and then find the path.
 So we use `slice: 0, forloop.index` to get the URL for the first breadcrumb (slice 0 and 1), then the second (slice 0 and 2).

-## Plugins

-Most pages are kept light as `# Title` without frontmatter by using two plugins.

-- [Optional frontmatter](https://rubygems.org/gems/jekyll-optional-front-matter) - Process a page without frontmatter.
-- [Title from Headings](https://rubygems.org/gems/jekyll-titles-from-headings/versions/0.5.3) to turn the first line of the page into `page.title`.
-This is setup in the config to hide the title, as there is a layout to take care that of that already.